gecko20/SharedMemoryHashtable/README.md

 The project also provides two example applications:

-* A server which manages a (statically sized) hashtable in its own process space and which is opening up a shared memory segment for IPC with clients via a circular buffer
+* A server which manages a (statically or dynamically sized in terms of buckets) hashtable in its own process space and which is opening up a shared memory segment for IPC with clients via a circular buffer
 * A client which connects to the same shared memory segment opened up by the server.
 It reads input from `stdin`, sends requests to the server and prints out the responses.

 Both example applications handle key/value pairs of C-style strings.
 The server is able to handle multiple clients at once.